Soviets vs Unions?: challenges in building a workers' state

 Recommended Reading

-Chapters 1-3by Isaac Deutscher
+Chapters 1-3 in Soviet Trade Unionsby Isaac Deutscher